tugwellchristi/Personal-Portfolio/README.md

-# v2-Ch-2-Adv-CSS-Portfolio
+# Personal Portfolio Site

-## Challenge Description
+## Portfolio Description
-A portfolio of work can showcase one's skills and talents to employers looking to fill a part-time or full-time position.
-An effective portfolio highlights one's strongest work as well as the thought processes behind it.
-This week's challenge focuses on building a portfolio from scratch that holds past and future projects, with a focus on flexbox, media queries and CSS variables.
+This is my personal portfolio website that provides information about me, my work history, resume and some of my work from my MS program in Art and Technology that I completed this May.
+As I built this site, I focused on using basic HTML and expanding my knowledge of CSS properties, specifically flexbox and media queries.
+My goal was to build a basic shell, style it, and update it as I have more pieces to showcase and add more stylistic detail and functionality as my programming skills grow.

 ## User Story
-AS AN employer
-I WANT to view a potential employee's deployed portfolio of work samples SO THAT I can review samples of their work and assess whether they're a good candidate for an open position
+My goal is to create a portfolio page that will display desired skills in HTML and CSS, display projects and showcase other competencies to future employers.

 ## Acceptance Criteria

-GIVEN I need to sample a potential employee's previous work WHEN I load their portfolio
-THEN I am presented with the developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them
+Some of the criteria I wanted to make sure was included is as follows:
+1. Upon deploying the site, my name, avatar, and contact information would be included in sections with clickable links.

-WHEN I click one of the links in the navigation
-THEN the UI scrolls to the corresponding section
+2. When clicking on one of the links in the navigation, the UI scrolls to the corresponding section.

-WHEN I click on the link to the section about their work THEN the UI scrolls to a section with titled images of the developer's applications
+3. When clicking on the link to the section about work, the UI scrolls to a section with titled images of my applications.

-WHEN I am presented with the developer's first application THEN that application's image should be larger in size than the others
+4. When displaying my first application, that application's image should be larger in size than the others.

-WHEN I click on the images of the applications
-THEN I am taken to that deployed application
+5. When clicking on the images of the applications, I am taken to the desired deployed application.

-WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport
+6. When resizing the page or viewing the site on various screens and devices, I am presented with a responsive layout that adapts to my viewport.

 ## Resources
 My portfolio pieces: